 Having confidence has helped me achieve every goal in my life, and I am happy to say that my birthmark is a part of me.
 Yes, it sets me apart from others but it also represents courage.
 I had the courage to stand up for myself despite judgment.

 I hope this article sparks the attention of anyone who struggles with being different.
 My ultimate goal is to encourage you because I understand the struggles you may encounter.
 And I’ve lived them as well.”

-This story was submitted to Love What Matters by Ferrin Roy of Beautiful You Are.
-You can follow her journey on Instagram.
-Submit your own story here and be sure to subscribe to our free email for our best stories.
+This story was submitted to Love What Matters by Ferrin Roy.
+Be sure to our free email newsletter for our best stories.

 Read more stories like this:

 This Woman Normalizing Unique Birthmarks Through Stunning Portraits Of Strangers Is A Breath Of Fresh Air